-The CDC’s page on cannabis usage points out that smoking is harmful to the lungs.
+Smoking, in general, is harmful to the lungs.
 It doesn’t matter if the smoke comes from marijuana, tobacco, or anywhere else.
 The combusted material produces carcinogens that you inhale.
 While cannabis smoke is seemingly less damaging than its tobacco counterpart, it is deleterious to your health.

 We can tell you that a glass bong is probably a better option than anything made from plastic.
 The plastic could contain harmful chemicals like phthalates and BPA.

 Bongs are also extremely dirty.
 A case study published in Respirology Case Reports in 2018 looked at the link between bong use and lung infection.
 The researchers found that a man who used a bong developed a condition called necrotizing pneumonia.
 This condition results in the permanent death of lung tissue.

 Should I Hold in the Smoke for a Better High?

 According to this theory, holding in cannabis smoke provides a greater level of intoxication.
 This happens regardless of whether you use a bong or a joint.
 Those who engage in this practice say they feel a strong high.